PowerShell/PowerShell/docs/building/osx.md

 Try the following

-* Make sure you have latest opensll and re-link it
+* Make sure you have latest openssl and re-link it

 ```
 brew update